This page will be updated for 2022/23 exchanges by late-November.

-Do you have transfer credit from other post-secondary institutions (not including IB credits from high school or test credits)?
+Do you have transfer credit from other post-secondary institutions (not including IB or AP credits from high school or test credits)?

-If yes, we strongly recommend that you upload a copy of an unofficial transcript for each institution from which you have received transfer credit at SFU.
-The Application Review Committee may review your Other Transcripts to see your full academic history, especially if you have completed few terms or units at SFU.
+If yes, we strongly recommend that you upload a copy of an unofficial transcript for each institution from which you have received transfer credit at SFU, to show your full academic history, especially if you have completed few terms or units at SFU.

 Note: If you are nominated for exchange, you will be asked for an official transcript for each institution.
 We suggest that you request these now as they can take some time to be processed.

 Undergraduates: Complete this with your academic advisor for the academic program most relevant to your exchange.
 It is recommended that you complete additional copies of this form for each of your declared or intended programs (major(s), minor(s), etc.).
 Provide your advisor(s) with this form via email in advance of your discussion(s).
 As many SFU staff members are working remotely, please discuss with your academic advisor how they would prefer to complete the form with you (e.g. email, phone, or video call).

 Note, this document must be downloaded and saved prior to starting, in order to save the content you type into the fillable fields.
 If your academic advisor is not able to complete the e-signature you may upload an email confirmation from the advisor noting they completed the Advisor Discussion Worksheet with you, along with your completed Advisor Discussion Worksheet.

 Graduates: Connect with your Graduate Supervisor (or Faculty Advisor) and Graduate Program Chair to complete this form.

 A Study Abroad Officer at ISS cannot complete this form for you.
 Zip files are not accepted.

 Your Proposed Study Plan will likely take the most time to research and complete, so we recommend starting this early.